 The Warlords.
 They are Drago Bludvist's successors and are implied to have been in conflict with Hiccup and Berk for the past year.
 These characters could have been an intimidating threat even without Grimmel, and the fact that at least one of them is from outside the Barbaric Archipelago could be used to show how the rest of the world views Berk and its peace with the dragons.
 They are ignored in favor of Grimmel as Big Bad of the movie and they are sidelined during the final battle with their final fate left ambiguous.

-We see glimpes of Berk as a dragon-human utopia only for half an hour before the Berkians are forced to leave to search for the Hidden World.
+We see glimpses of Berk as a dragon-human utopia only for half an hour before the Berkians are forced to leave to search for the Hidden World.

-Mixed with Malignant Plot Tumor, the fact that the movie doesn't seem capable of deciding why exactly the dragons need to leave: not only it introduces multiple and sometimes contradictory reasons, but it also never completely develops them, causing the final separation to come across as a case of Ass Pull rather than the logical conclusion of the events shown in the movie.
+Mixed with Malignant Plot Tumor, the fact that the movie doesn't seem capable of deciding why exactly the dragons need to leave: it not only introduces multiple and sometimes contradictory reasons, but it also never completely develops them, causing the final separation to come across as sudden rather than the logical conclusion of the events shown in the movie.

 The movie almost immediately skips to the reunion between Toothless and Hiccup, not showing us the consequences of the dragons' departure, or its emotional impact on Hiccup and the other riders.
 It also doesn't reveal what happened to the other characters after all those years.